aptech/docs/docs/frequency.rst

   // Create frequency table for the 'rep78' variable in 'auto2' frequency(auto2, "rep78");

-This code prints the following tables:
+This code prints the following table:

 ::